 Now used by over 12.6 million Americans, propane has been a trusted fuel source for over a decade.
 Also known as LPG (liquefied petroleum gas), propane is colorless, non-toxic, and has almost no smell naturally though an odor is added as a safety precaution to help detect gas leaks.

 How is Propane Created?

-Propane is a naturally occurring gas which is supplied mostly as a byproduct of natural gas processing.
+Propane is a naturally occurring gas which is supplied mostly as a by-product of natural gas processing.
 A lesser amount of propane is created from crude oil refinement.
-Propane comes in a gas or vapor form in home but can also be used in liquid form for use in vehicles.
+Propane comes in a gas or vapor form in homes but can also be used in liquid form for use in vehicles.

 Fun fact: propane is 270 times more compact as a liquid than as a gas.

 What Else is Unique About Propane?